GeoCat/geoserver/docs/src/welcome/index.rst

 GeoCat is a proud open source company, and a core-contributor of GeoServer project.
 This GeoServer Enterprise release includes the latest GeoServer, GeoWebCache, GeoTools, JAT-EXT, and JTS Topology Suite technologies.

-.. contents:: What is New
-   :depth: 3
-   :local:

 Current release:

 .. toctree::